chhiara/git-annex-tutorial/README.md

 ```shell
 ssh user@<remote-ip>
 ```
-From now on you are connected on the remonte machine and the following commands will be runned on this machine.
+From now on you are connected on the remote machine and the following commands will be runned on this machine.
 Let's clone the repository from the local to the remote server.
-Let's assume the remote machine on which you are cloning the repository is hosted by your University and it ussually called UniServer.
+Let's assume the remote machine on which you are cloning the repository is hosted by your University and it is ussually called UniServer.
 You may want to add this name in the description of the repository in the init command, to easily indentify it in the future:

 ```shell
 git clone user@<local-ip>:data-annex data-annex/
 git annex init "UniServer repo gitannex"
 ```
 Then, in the UniServer repository it is useful to add the corresponding repository on your local machine as git remote.
 Let's call your local machine mydesktop.

 ```shell